TNK-BP says HRT to drill in likely oil areas of Amazon in 2013

 “Tucuma is on the border so we suspect we will find gas as well as liquids there but when you get to Cajazeira then it is more oil,” Einchcomb said.

-TNK-BP TNBP.MM is a likely takeover target for Russia’s Rosneft (ROSN.MM), which has said it would like to buy out BP’s (BP.L) 50 percent of the company and sell it a minority stake in the state company, though BP’s partners, a quartet of Soviet-born billionaires, have also said they would bid for BP’s stake.
+TNK-BP is a likely takeover target for Russia’s Rosneft, which has said it would like to buy out BP’s 50 percent of the company and sell it a minority stake in the state company, though BP’s partners, a quartet of Soviet-born billionaires, have also said they would bid for BP’s stake.

 Russia’s No. 3 oil producer started expanding outside Russia’s borders in the past two years, buying assets in Venezuela, Vietnam and Brazil and branching out from declining Soviet-era fields in Western Siberia.